 That said, you should protect yourself, too!
 Yosemite in summer can get hot, and dry.
 So, use sunscreen.
 Wear a hat.
 Defend yourself against dehydration—especially at the high altitudes that you’ll find at Yosemite in July—by packing water, and drinking frequently, even before you’re thirsty.

 Another tip for Yosemite in summer: You may want to get closer to the falls for the best view, since their water flow will be past its peak.
 (Don’t worry: With this year’s heavy rains and snow pack, you’ll still have plenty to see.)
 Try hiking past the Vernal Fall on the Mist Trail.
 Insider’s tip: The trail to the base of the falls is an easy hike, but it gets slippery in the spring and icy in the winter, so dress appropriately with sturdy shoes that have good-gripping soles.
-(By the way, we have an entire post about the top ten Yosemite waterfalls.
-Check it out!)
+(By the way, we have an entire post about things to do in Yosemite during spring.)

 During the beautiful Yosemite winter—there are other hidden gems to discover.
 On the northern side of the Yosemite Valley, cascading off the east side of El Capitan, the Horsetail Fall flows from December to April.
 In the evening, the extraordinary golden glow from the setting sun makes the waterfall look as if it’s on fire!
 You’ve got to see it to believe it.